Happy Jolebration Day!

 We would have taken her to the vet (the cat, not Sheila) but we didn't, choosing instead to put our small sums of money towards more pressing needs—like tuition, rent and food.
 And newspapers, which we spread all over the house for Omega to use if she couldn't make it to her box on time.
 Sadly, there were not enough newspapers on the entire campus to meet her needs.

 In a desperate attempt to keep Sheila from throwing the cat (and Jo and I) out on the street, we designated a single room to be our giant cat box.
-It was an empty room with hardwood floors and two windows that let in a lot of sun.
-Every morning Jo and I would cover the room, corner to corner, with newspapers, and then park Omega and her food and water (and a useless box of kitty litter) inside to await our return in the late afternoons.
+It was an empty room with hardwood floors that we used as our personal dance studio.
+Every morning Jo and I would cover the room wall to wall with newspapers and then park Omega and her food and water (and a useless box of kitty litter) inside to await our return in the late afternoons.

 Most cats would love having a private salon all to themselves.
 And Omega did seem to love the room.
 But she would fertilize it so thoroughly that Jo and I were forced to tie bandanas around our noses and mouths to block out the fumes upon entering the room to clean it.

 Jo and I were distraught.
 We tried everything we could think of to help our fur baby get over the runs.
 She remained scrawny and sickly and all that we had left at our disposal was prayer.
 Somehow, she (and we) survived the school term and that summer I asked my mom to cat-sit because, as we all know, that's what moms are for.
 Thank God I did, for it was my mother who discovered the hidden source of Omega's bowel distress.